Lawrence Buell (academic): Emerson

+In October 2023 Buell published his Henry David Thoreau: Thinking Disobediently, a continuation of his research of Transcendentalist authors.
+Buell has noted that, similar to Emerson, this book is aimed for the larger general public.

 Ecocriticism

 He is widely considered a pioneer of Ecocriticism, although his 2005 book The Future of Environmental Criticism uses "Environmental Criticism" in lieu of ecocriticism in both the title and preface to the book, claiming his usage as a "strategic ambiguity" which distances his work from a "cartoon image" of the field "no longer applicable today, if indeed it ever really was."